December 19, 2024

 People Before Gadgets

-A truly modern office isn’t defined solely by smart screens or IoT gadgetry—it’s about creating an environment where employees are engaged, supported, and empowered.
+A truly modern office isn’t defined solely by smart building technology or IoT gadgetry—it’s about creating an environment where employees are engaged, supported, and empowered through workplace experience platforms that integrate seamlessly into daily workflows.
 This comes from weaving technology into everyday workflows so that it fades into the background, so everyone can do their best work.
 By gathering data on space usage, comfort levels, and resource consumption, organizations can shape environments that evolve in response to employee behavior, rather than forcing employees to adapt to rigid spaces.

 Getting the Right Design, Step by Step